Road Rage: Legal Consequences & How to Stay Calm Driving

 Traffic jams, tailgating, and the stress from a busy life can easily ignite road rage.
 We often find ourselves in situations where time is tight, which heightens our emotions behind the wheel.

 We know that keeping calm when you feel someone else disrespecting traffic etiquette is challenging.
-Sometimes all it takes is one person not signaling their turn to trigger a heated reaction from other drivers.
+Sometimes, all it takes is one person not signalling their turn to trigger a heated reaction from other drivers.

 Road rage can lead to dangerous driving behaviours, increasing the risk of accidents and injuries on the road.
 Elevated emotions while driving can impair judgement and reaction time, putting both yourself and others in danger.